 Whether you are on a day trip and staying overnight in a tent, letting them watch a movie can be a great idea, and, if you want to do some fishing yourself, allows you to focus a little bit on that during their movie time.

 For overnighters, it’s also a great way of rounding up the evening and getting them into their sleeping bags without further protest.

 - have sophisticated brightness settings

 A shock-resistant tablet with a protective case is important, as it’s easily happened that it will fall to the ground, into wet soil, or that something else is placed onto it (stones, bags, a foot).

 A good brightness setting is good to have in order to adjust to the daylight’s shifting light intensities.
 Otherwise, it will be very difficult to see the screen’s colors and watch that movie.

 The tablet of your choice should also have a rather high maximum volume, as the surrounding sounds of nature (running water, birds, wind, etc) can be rather disturbing.
 Alternatively, you can also purchase a headset or two.

-We have been using the Fire 7 Kids Edition Tablet by Amazon, which not only comes with a kid-proof case, but also has a 2-year worry-free guarantee, in case something breaks.
-You just send it back to the Amazon, and they’ll repair it for free.
+We have been using the Fire 7 Kids Edition Tablet by Amazon, which not only comes with a kid-proof case but also has a 2-year worry-free guarantee, in case something breaks.
+You just send it back to Amazon, and they’ll repair it for free.
 Pretty neat!